renmission/kitra_game/README.md

 Kitra is a game where users can collect treasures in a given latitude and longitude.
 Every treasure collected has points based on its monetary value.
 A treasure may have more than one monetary value, depending on the user's luck.
 Kitra users aim to get the highest money value from the treasure collected.

 This project involves creating a Node.js application with Express.js and MySQL to manage and interact with treasure data.
-The application provides API endpoints to find treasure boxes within a certain distance and with specific prize values.
+The application provides API endpoints to find treasure boxes within a certain distance, with specific prize values, and to list treasures by proximity.

 ## Prerequisites